robenkleene/veep.vim/README.md

-# Partshell
+# Veep

-Partshell is a Vim plugin that adds helper commands for working with shell commands in Vim.
+Veep is a Vim plugin that adds helper commands for working with shell commands in Vim.
 For example, `:Pshgrep` is an easy way to use any `grep` program, the same way Vim's builtin `:grep` command works.
 For example, `:Pshgrep rg --vimgrep foo` will use [`ripgrep`](https://github.com/BurntSushi/ripgrep).

 All of the commands start with `P` which stands for "pipe", because all the Veep commands take a range that acts like a pipe (`|`) on the shell.